JJMcM/bookish-chainsaw/docs/TEST_HARNESS_PLAN.md

   tooling.

 ## Tooling Overview

+> The repository currently ships with bespoke tooling.
+The stack below captures a future-looking
+> option if you choose to standardise on community libraries.

 * **Node.js 18+** – runtime for the tooling; recommend using `nvm` or Volta to manage versions.
 * **Vitest** – fast unit test runner with zero-config TypeScript support if needed later.